thechungster/splinterlands-simulator/README.md

 The Game constructor takes in **shouldLog** as an optional fourth parameter.
 If set to true, the game logs can be retrieved using `game.getBattleLogs()`.
 This returns an array of `BattleLogs`.
 The logs will contain the action, and the snapshot of the relevant monsters after the action has taken place.

+It is recommended to get the cards using https://api2.splinterlands.com/cards/get_details and creating GameSummoner/GameMonsters using the cards directly.
-Instantiating a GameSummoner/GameMonster using card ID relies on a [local version of the cards](./src/cards.json).
-If you would like to retrieve the cards yourself in these cards get out of date you can instantiate the GameCards using the cards directly. `const summoner = new GameSummoner(card, /* level */ 2);`
+Instantiating a GameSummoner/GameMonster using card ID relies on a [local version of the cards](./src/cards.json) that is not guaranteed to be up to date.

 # Samples